stardusteight-d4c/nextlv_banner/README.md

 ![cover](cover.png)

-> Uma página de contato simples para plataforma NextLv, um projeto que visa clonar os
+> A simple contact page for the NextLv platform, a project that aims to clone the
-> aspectos de uma interface de vídeos tendo como base a Netflix.
-Há um banner de apresentação
+> aspects of a video interface based on Netflix.
+There is a presentation banner
-> e um fórmulário que enviará os dados para um endpoint através da Getform.io
+> and a form that will send the data to an endpoint via Getform.io